JarateKing/TF2-Hud-Reference/0-TUTORIAL/4-Editing-Animations.md

 It's worth mentioning this because some huds will add their own animations files.

+If an animations appears in multiple files in the manifest, the one that appears first will be loaded.
+For example, since "LevelInit" appears in both hudanimations.txt and hudanimations_tf.txt, tf2 will use the one found in hudanimations.txt because it is loaded first.

 ## hudanimations_tf.txt

 Hudanimations_tf.txt is where nearly all animations used in tf2 are stored.
 It comes with a helpful comment at the top that describes most of what you can do in an animation file: